OTR-23 Oka

 North Korea has tirelessly refined its missile capabilities, improving both manufacturing processes and design.
 This iterative improvement based on battlefield feedback is perhaps the most alarming aspect of this development.
 Building a weapon in a laboratory is one thing; refining it through combat experience is another.
 This process underscores the brutal efficiency of learning through conflict.

 Russia, too, has embraced this philosophy.
 Known for its reliance on Soviet-era technology, the Russian military has adapted, refined, and innovated based on battlefield lessons.
 For instance, the Shahed-131/136 drones have undergone significant upgrades, with enhanced navigation, communication systems, and more potent 90-kilogram warheads.
-These drones, once crude tools for causing chaos, are now more precise and capable, showcasing Russia’s ability to modernise older technologies into formidable weapons.
+These drones, once crude tools for causing chaos, are now more precise and capable, showcasing Russia’s ability to modernize older technologies into formidable weapons.

-The Evolution of Warfare in Ukraine
+Warfare’s Evolution in Ukraine

 Implications for Ukraine and Beyond